brtrdkeller/digitalinclusion/content/interviews/digital-accessibility/stacey-zevenbergen-2024-02-15.md

 Social worker open a case, Question about life => risk, with an action plan.
 Follower digitals with survey CTO

-Limited comments,

-Primerio

 Je ne peux pas avoir la main sur Survey CTO, et ce n'est pas adapté

-Wolrd Bank Digital case.
+Wolrd Bank Digital case, Tunisia :
-Tunisia :
   1. Social worker to find services, map Need to be accessible.
 Portail.
 I have to check for actual needs.
   2. Social registry, ainfo manager system.
 Link social security number with other service.
 HI don't work on it.

-Unicef :
+Unicef (Madagascar + Sierra Leone) :
- 1. Mada + Sierra Leone : tbalet ti put information for district leel and national level.
+ 1. Tablet to put information for district leel and national level.
 (National Working Group)

-=> more and more in different countries Same as
+=> more and more in different countries.

 ## Question